When a childrens medical center in a major city underwent its annual clinical system upgrade, it was anything but routine.

 At that time, the go live deadline is only six months away.
 The IS training department has an imposing task; Training a large majority of the hospital staff and doctors on the new systems.

-The childrens medical center information systems advanced development director knew the end result would further enhance the childrens center operations and patient care.
+The CMC information systems advanced development director knew the end result would further enhance the centers operations and patient care.
 In this case by creating workflow efficiencies, clinical business data and process integration and operational improvements.
 She also knew the training department was faced with a significant challenge to meet the overwhelming training need.

 Finding a Solution Provider